-Similar to financial accountants, managerial accountants also prepare reports that assess a company’s financial performance.
+Like financial accountants, managerial accountants also prepare reports assessing a company’s financial performance.
 They not only record financial transactions but also analyze and interpret financial information.
 However, unlike financial accountants, these documents are for internal use.
 That is, managerial accountants help companies budget, plan for the future, and improve their overall performance by making informed decisions about their finances.

-Internal auditors work inside business entities to make sure that their financial resources are being used properly and effectively.
+Internal auditors work inside business entities to ensure that their financial resources are used properly and effectively.
 For example, they review financial records to certify that a company is in compliance with state and federal regulations.
 Likewise, they ensure that funds are not misappropriated or mismanaged.

 Accountants are needed at all levels of government.
 Therefore, government accountants have several roles.
-First, they help offices manage their funds and record how they are being spent.
-Second, they also guarantee that funds are being collected and spent according to current financial regulations.
+First, they help offices manage their funds and record their spending.
+Second, they also guarantee that funds are collected and spent according to current financial regulations.

 Like every job, the role of an accountant has its ups and downs.
 Some people find the work challenging but rewarding.
 Other accountants, however, don’t like their work/life balance and think their daily activities can be mundane.
 So let’s take a look at some of the top pros and cons of accounting careers.

-If you read through reviews of accounting jobs on websites like Quora or Reddit, you’ll notice that accountants have varied opinions about the field.
+If you read reviews of accounting jobs on websites like Quora or Reddit, you’ll notice that accountants have varied opinions about the field.
 Some love it, but some absolutely hate it.
-Still, accounting work can be exciting, especially if you enjoy analyzing data and using it to help businesses grow.
+Still, accounting work can be exciting, especially if you enjoy analyzing and using data to help businesses grow.

 The business world will always need accountants.
 Why?
 Well, accountants basically track money as it flows through a business or organization.
 And although many professionals might understand business principles, if they don’t have special accounting knowledge, they won’t be able to perform the analysis skills of a qualified accountant.
 In the end, that will affect a business’s bottom line.